All Products

 Yes⁴

-1. The instant ADD COLUMN feature allows you to add a column only as the last column of the table.
-If no primary key is specified for the table, make sure that you set the implicit_primary_key parameter to OFF.
-This prevents failure to add a column caused by an implicit primary key column at the end of the table.
-The instant ADD COLUMN feature is not supported on compressed tables (ROW_FORMAT=COMPRESSED), tables that have full-text indexes, or temporary tables.
-If a cluster does not support the instant ADD COLUMN feature, the system adds a column by using the INPLACE algorithm.
-This triggers the rebuilding of the table.
+1. The instant ADD COLUMN feature supports adding columns only to the end of a table.
+If a table does not have a specified primary key, you must set the implicit_primary_key parameter to OFF to prevent the column addition operation from failing due to an implicit primary key column at the end of the table.
+The instant ADD COLUMN feature is not supported on compressed tables (ROW_FORMAT=COMPRESSED), tables with full-text indexes, or temporary tables.
+If a cluster does not support the instant ADD COLUMN feature, the system adds a column using the INPLACE algorithm.
+This triggers a table rebuild.
 During the table rebuilding process, concurrent read and write operations are allowed.
-You can use the parallel DDL feature to accelerate column addition.
+You can also use the parallel DDL feature to accelerate column addition.

-When you are unsure whether the modified VARCHAR column length is within the same byte-size range, use the ALGORITHM=INPLACE clause for the DDL operation.
-If instant column extension is not supported, an error is returned.
+If you are unsure whether the range of your VARCHAR column modification meets the preceding conditions, you can use ALGORITHM=INPLACE to specify that the INPLACE algorithm is used for the current DDL operation.
+If fast column extension is not supported, an error is reported immediately.
 Example:

 ALTER TABLE table_name ALGORITHM=INPLACE, CHANGE COLUMN c1 c1 VARCHAR(256);